 Working from home requires a delicate balance of your attention, time and living space, especially in a smaller NYC apartment.
 For both daily and occasional telecommuters, moving where you do what you do when working from home presents challenges—and opportunities for improvement.
 So, whether you’re carving out a brand new home office space or just want to make your current one more efficient, here’s some advice to help you gain control of your environment and maximize your productivity.

-Now that you’re settled into your new home office, contact the experts at Gotham Mini Storage for the perfect place to store those extra, non-work related items that you just can’t part with.
+Now that you’re settled into your new home office, contact the experts at Gotham Mini Storage, the best Manhattan mini storage location, for the perfect place to store those extra non-work related items that you just can’t part with.